 Since the late 1970s, the Manhattan D.A.'s Office has collected and stored information about each case that comes through Manhattan's criminal courts.
 A court part specialist records data on the time and date of each event from arrest to sentencing, including the names of the presiding judge and the assigned Assistant D.A., the charged individual's custody status, and the court event's outcome.
 The Office also receives data relating to the arrested individual's demographics and the arrest incident from the New York City Police Department ("NYPD").

 The Manhattan D.A.'s Office designates employees to record information at each court appearance and input this information into the Office's data collection applications.
-The data included on this website reflects court events and outcomes that occurred throughout the prior quarter.
 When an error is identified in the data, staff manually correct the error in the data collection application.
 Because the Office's data collection abilities, processes, and applications have changed over the years, there is variability in how information recorded at different points in time is stored.

 The raw data collected is robust.
 Rather than present raw data, these dashboards utilize several intermediary tables that parse the raw data before feeding the cleaned data directly into the dashboards.
 This process allows the Office to provide more accurate case information at several key decision points, including criminal court arraignment, disposition, and sentencing.